3 Times You Should Use Your HSA for Eye Care

 Also, there isn’t the dreaded “use it or lose it” requirement to zero out the account by December 31 or forfeit your money.
 (For the one key exception, see “When Your HSA Comes with a Deadline” below).

 Even so, there are solid reasons to tap into your account now for your eye care needs.
 Here are four such situations.

-Reason No. 1: You’re Due for an Eye Exam
+Use Your HSA When: You’re Due for an Eye Exam

 Even though people with extra cash on hand often use an HSA to sock away money for future health care needs, HSAs are designed to give you a tax break on current medical expenses, says Adam Beck, an expert on employer-based health insurance policies who is with the industry association America’s Health Insurance Plans.